-Some machines will come with a few extra decorative stitches in addition to your basic straight and zig zag stitches.
-While you do not need these stitches to complete your projects, they can be used occasionally to add a bit of fun to your work.
+Some machines will come with a few extra decorative stitches in addition to your basic straight and zigzag stitches.
+While you do not need these stitches to complete your projects, they can occasionally be used to add a bit of fun to your work.

 Essential Accessories on a Beginner’s Sewing Machine

 You also want a few extra feet for your machine.
-The presser foot is the part of the machine that presses down on the fabric and holds in in place during sewing.
+The presser foot is the part of the machine that presses down on the fabric and holds it in place during sewing.
 You lower and raise the presser foot with a lever or a knee lift.
 There are different feet to accomplish various sewing tasks.
 One helpful foot is the zipper foot.
 It aids in sewing zippers into your work.
 A walking foot helps to smoothly move heavy fabrics along during sewing to ensure even stitching.
 The machine you end up buying should have at least these two feet included in the standard accessories.
 You can buy additional feet as you need them.

 Needle Threading on sewing machines for beginners